Skip to main content

 How far ahead should I book Casa Paco?

-Book at least one to two weeks out, and further in advance for Sunday paella service specifically — that is the most in-demand slot.
+Book at least one to two weeks out, further in advance for Sunday paella service specifically — that is the most in-demand slot.
 Exact booking policies are not confirmed in our data, so check directly with the restaurant.
 Given its OAD 2025 recognition, walk-in availability on weekends is not something to count on.

 Does Casa Paco handle dietary restrictions?